kar1timmins/liffeyfc_v2/backend/SMTP_SETUP_GUIDE.md

 1. Go to your login page
 2. Click "Forgot Password"
 3. Enter an email address
-4. You should receive a password reset email from `info@liffeyfoundersclub.com`
+4. You should receive a password reset email from your Gmail address
 5. Click the link to reset your password

+**Note:** First email might take 30-60 seconds as Gmail validates the connection

 ## Troubleshooting